-- Employee expenses and per diems will be approved using automation and the roll out of corporate purchase cards will be complete. - Procurement and contract management processes have been consolidated into one system and one process supporting the organization. - Oracle project accounting, project management, cost management and scheduling are fully integrated providing a robust project support system for the large capital programs required. - Budgets will be relied upon by the organization for tracking and control of actual expenditures. - A reporting and consolidation tool will be in place allowing the organization to meet reporting requirements and consolidate multiple organizations.
+- Employee expenses and per diems will be approved using automation and the roll out of corporate purchase cards will be complete. - Procurement and contract management processes have been consolidated into one system and one process supporting the organization. - Oracle project accounting, project management, cost management and scheduling are fully integrated providing a robust project support system for the large capital programs required.

-- An ad hoc reporting tool will be available to support analysis of financial transactions for audit, decision making and regulatory filings. - Estimating software is in place to support the major facilities work that is required with accurate forecasts and tracking of progress. - Meeting rooms are equipped to support collaboration and communication. - Financial application will be upgraded as required to maintain vendor support and to take advantage of new functionality releases.
+- Budgets will be relied upon by the organization for tracking and control of actual expenditures. - A reporting and consolidation tool will be in place allowing the organization to meet reporting requirements and consolidate multiple organizations. - An ad hoc reporting tool will be available to support analysis of financial transactions for audit, decision making and regulatory filings. - Estimating software is in place to support the major facilities work that is required with accurate forecasts and tracking of progress. - Meeting rooms are equipped to support collaboration and communication. - Financial application will be upgraded as required to maintain vendor support and to take advantage of new functionality releases.

-- A new time tracking system needs to be implemented that is tied to biometric data that allows users to charge hours directly to activities and allows users to charge to project and task structures as required. - Either changes will be completed in Asset Suite to allow costs to be recorded to project and task structures as required or major project procurement will be moved to Oracle EBS. - Either changes to the existing process for employee expenses which allows the coding to project and task structures as required or the implementation of Oracle Expenses is completed. - A team will be created to develop a capitalization policy, assess and correct the fixed asset broken functionality and then to review all manual top side entries and book their impact into the subledger. - A new software system will be implemented to track insurance exposure data, insurance claims data and safety data components. - Evaluate asset suite and Oracle procurement systems for best fit and consolidate processes into one system. - Work with the PMO office on the implementation of a project management tool that is integrated with financial data from Oracle. - A project team will review and identify changes to be made to the existing budgeting system to resolve gaps identified.
-An external consultant will be engaged to make changes to the system, complete testing and roll out. - Implement a consolidation and financial reporting tool - Finance will support the larger project to move financial data into a data lake for ad hoc reporting. - New estimating software for building will be implemented. - New meeting room technology will be installed. - Team will be formed to review, test and implement a major Oracle upgrade.
+- A new time tracking system needs to be implemented that is tied to biometric data that allows users to charge hours directly to activities and allows users to charge to project and task structures as required. - Either changes will be completed in Asset Suite to allow costs to be recorded to project and task structures as required or major project procurement will be moved to Oracle EBS. - Either changes to the existing process for employee expenses which allows the coding to project and task structures as required or the implementation of Oracle Expenses is completed. - A team (yet to be determined if this is a PREPA, LUMA or other party task) will be created to develop a capitalization policy, assess and correct the fixed asset broken functionality and then to review all manual top side entries and book their impact into the subledger. - A new software system will be implemented to track insurance exposure data, insurance claims data and safety data components. - Evaluate asset suite and Oracle procurement systems for best fit and consolidate processes into one system. - Work with the PMO office on the implementation of a project management tool that is integrated with financial data from Oracle. - A project team will review and identify changes to be made to the existing budgeting system to resolve gaps identified.
+An external consultant will be engaged to make changes to the system, complete testing and roll out. - Implement a consolidation and financial reporting tool. - Finance will support the larger project to move financial data into a data lake for ad hoc reporting. - New estimating software for building will be implemented. - New meeting room technology will be installed. - Team will be formed to review, test and implement a major Oracle upgrade.

-Primary Goals Objectives Direct or Indirect Impact □ Brioritiza Cafaty ☐ Promote a Safe Workplace ☐ Prioritize Safety ☐ Implement Effective Public Safety Practices ☐ Deliver a Positive Customer Experience ☐ Improve Customer Satisfaction ☐ Increase Service Reliability ☐ Deliver Electricity at Reasonable Prices ⊠ Enable Systematic Management of the Business Direct
+Primary Goals CINIACTIVAS Direct or Indirect Impact Duianitina Cafata ☐ Promote a Safe Workplace ☐ Prioritize Safety $\hfill \square$ Implement Effective Public Safety Practices

-Primary Goals Objectives Direct or Indirect Impact □ Pursue Project Delivery Excellence Direct ⊠ Enable Employees to Execute Operations Systematically Indirect System Rebuild & Resiliency Resiliency ⊠ Effectively Deploy Federal Funding Direct ☐ Restore Damaged Grid Infrastructure ☐ Improve Resilience of Vulnerable Infrastructure ☐ Modernizing the Grid Sustainable Energy ■ ⊠ Enable the Digital Transformation Direct Transformation ☐ Enable the Sustainable Energy Transformation □ Other □ Other
+Pri mary Goals Objectives Direct or Indirect Impact ☐ Deliver a Positive Customer Experience Improve Customer Satisfaction ☐ Increase Service Reliability ☐ Deliver Electricity at Reasonable Prices Direct Operational Excellence □ Pursue Project Delivery Excellence Direct Executive Indirect □ Effectively Deploy Federal Funding Direct \boxtimes System Rebuild & ☐ Restore Damaged Grid Infrastructure Resiliency ☐ Improve Resilience of Vulnerable Infrastructure ☐ Modernizing the Grid \boxtimes ⊠ Enable the Digital Transformation Direct ☐ Enable the Sustainable Energy Transformation Other ☐ Other